-Let’s start with a little quiz to clarify your considerations when you consider buying jewelry.
-There are no right or wrong answers.
+Let’s start with a short quiz that might help clarify your thinking when buying jewelry.
+There are no right or wrong answers, just doors to awareness.
+You might find that all apply from time-to-time, and that's perfect.

 Do you consider buying a piece of jewelry when it: